Paddar: History

 Paddar was under the rule of the Kashmiri Empire for centuries.
 Various manuscripts written in Sharada script have been found in the region.
 But most of the period of the history it remained under self rule because it was a difficult region to be accessible.
 At local level, the area were headed by local Ranas.
 Each Rana usually controlled one to three villages, often fighting with other Ranas for control of land.
 By the mid-17th century, Rana Sheetal Singh controlled the valley, being headquartered at Leondi village.
 Sheetal Singh was defeated in an ambush by the Raja of Chamba and his forces, and Paddar fell into the hands of Chamba rulers.
 After Chatur Singh's reign, the Rajas of Chamba exercised their sovereignty over Padder for six generations.
 The area enjoyed peace and prosperity thereafter.
 In the spring of 1836 A.D., Zorawar Singh took up arms against the Chamba forces and won, causing Paddar to be annexed to Kishtwar.
 Due to its history under Chamaba rule, Paddar has a strong relationship with Himachal Pradesh in terms of culture and history.

 The residents of ancient Paddar were primarily serpent worshipers.
 However, they observed other Hindu rites and rituals as well.
 Besides Hindus, Muslims and Buddhists also settled in the valley.
 The Buddhists were spread in the upper reaches of the Machail, Kaban, and Gandhari valleys and in the town of Gulabgarh.The first Muslims came to Paddar during the period of the Raja Shantar Kantar from Chamba.
 The descendants of those Muslims still live in Atholi and Kijai.

 Culture

-Padder has an extensive cultural history.
+Paddar has an extensive cultural history.